 Yes, the health care mandate has been repealed, but the repeal doesn’t take effect until 2019 so you must still indicate on line 61 of your 2017 tax return whether you had qualifying health care coverage in 2017.
 Don’t jump past the line thinking it no longer applies.

 If you didn’t have coverage, you must still pay the penalty: 2.5% of your adjusted gross income (or a maximum of $2,085) for 2017 based on the number of uninsured adults and children in your household.

 The big change here is that the IRS previously accepted and processed returns even if you “forgot” to check this box and just left it blank.
 Not anymore.
 Your return will be rejected if you don't address line 61.

 Line 3 of Schedule A—The Medical Expenses Deduction

-You definitely won’t want to miss this change if you’re itemizing deductions this year.
-Line 3 on some 2017 Schedule As might tell you to multiply your adjusted gross income by .10 or 10 percent.
+You definitely won’t want to overlook this change if you’re itemizing deductions for the 2017 tax year.
+Line 3 on some versions of 2017 Schedule A might tell you to multiply your adjusted gross income by .10 or 10%.
 This is what you would have done if the TCJA hadn’t passed.
 Not anymore, thanks to retroactive provisions of the new law.

-It used to be that you could only deduct medical expenses that exceeded 10 percent of your AGI, but the TCJA drops this to 7.5 percent for 2017 and 2018, which means more of a deduction for you.
+It used to be that you could only deduct medical expenses that exceeded 10% of your AGI, but the TCJA drops this to 7.5% for the 2017 tax year (through the 2020 tax year), which means more of a deduction for you.
 So be sure to multiply by 0.075, not .10, regardless of what your tax return says.